 execute_codeandterminalstrip sensitive environment variables from child processes.

-The curated 118-skill model inherently reduces the attack surface compared to OpenClaw's open marketplace.
-Self-generated skills are created by the agent itself, eliminating the third-party supply-chain vector entirely.
+The curated model of 118 built-in skills inherently reduces the attack surface compared to OpenClaw's open marketplace.
+Self-generated skills are created by the agent itself, eliminating the third-party supply chain vector entirely.

 Neither platform is secure out of the box.
 Both require deliberate configuration, but the nature of the work differs: OpenClaw requires vetting every third-party skill, while Hermes requires tightening its default ALLOW-ALL permission model.